 Wabash College is committed to protecting the health of and providing a safe environment for each of its participating NCAA student-athletes.
-To this end and in accordance with NCAA association-wide policy, Wabash College will limit student-athlete head trauma exposure in a manner consistent with the Interassociation Recommendations: Preventing Catastrophic Injury and Death in Collegiate Athletics 2 For example:
+To this end and in accordance with NCAA association-wide policy, Wabash College will limit student-athlete head trauma exposure in a manner consistent with the Interassociation Recommendations: Preventing Catastrophic Injury and Death in Collegiate Athletics 1 For example:

 - a.
-Wabash College teams will adhere to existing ethical standards in all practices and competitions - b.
-Using playing or protective equipment (including the helmet) as a weapon will be prohibited during all practices and competitions - c.
-Deliberately inflicting injury on another player will be prohibited in all practices and competition - d.
-All playing and protective equipment (including helmets), as applicable, will meet relevant equipment safety standards and related certification requirements - e.
-Wabash College will keep the head out of blocking and tackling in contact/collision, helmeted practices and competitions
+Wabash College teams will adhere to existing ethical standards in all practices and competitions. - b.
+Using playing or protective equipment (including the helmet) as a weapon will be prohibited during all practices and competitions. - c.
+Deliberately inflicting injury on another player will be prohibited in all practices and competition. - d.
+All playing and protective equipment (including helmets), as applicable, will meet relevant equipment safety standards and related certification requirements. - e.
+Wabash College will keep the head out of blocking and tackling in contact/collision, helmeted practices and competitions. - f.
+The Wabash College coaching staffs and athletic trainers will emphasize education in proper techniques to reduce head impact exposure for all contact and collision sports, with special emphasis in the pre-season.

-2 http://image.mail2.ncaa.com/lib/fe5715707d6d067e7c1c/m/4/7a794ccb-6ca3-4b4d-8ba7-ade573680e29.pdf, 7/2019
+1 http://image.mail2.ncaa.com/lib/fe5715707d6d067e7c1c/m/4/7a794ccb-6ca3-4b4d-8ba7-ade573680e29.pdf, 7/2019